practo/k8s-worker-pod-autoscaler/README.md

 # Worker Pod Autoscaler

-Worker Pod Autoscaler automatically scales the number of pods in a deployment based on observed queue length in AWS SQS or Beanstalk tubes.
+Scale kubernetes pods based on the Queue length of a queue in a Message Queueing Service.
+Worker Pod Autoscaler automatically scales the number of pods in a deployment based on observed queue length.

-Currently AWS SQS and Beanstalk are supported.
+Currently the supported Message Queueing service are AWS SQS and Beanstalk.

 # Install the WorkerPodAutoscaler

 ### Install
-Running the below script will create the WPA CRD and start the controller.
-The controller watches over all the specified queues in AWS and beanstalk and scales the Kubernetes deployments based on the specification.
+Running the below script will create the WPA [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and start the controller.
+The controller watches over all the specified queues in AWS SQS and beanstalk and scales the Kubernetes deployments based on the specification.

 ```bash
 export AWS_ACCESS_KEY_ID='sample-aws-access-key-id'